2008 VFL season

-The 2008 Victorian Football League (VFL) was a semi-professional Australian Rules Football competition featuring thirteen teams from Victoria and one team from Tasmania.
+The 2008 VFL season was the 127th season of the Victorian Football League (VFL), a second-tier Australian rules football competition played in the states of Victoria and Tasmania.

-It was the 127th season of the Australian rules football competition.
-The premiership was won by the North Ballarat Football Club, who defeated Port Melbourne by 45 points in the Grand Final on 26 September.
+The premiership was won by the North Ballarat Football Club, defeating Port Melbourne by 45 points in the Grand Final on 26 September.
 It was the first VFL premiership in North Ballarat's history.

 League membership and affiliations

 Prior to the 2008 season, there were several changes to the VFL-AFL reserves affiliations: